An Essay by Master Llwyd Aldrydd

 As soon as possible, get some friends interested in learning with you.
 It will be much easier and much more fun if you have a few people to work through the moves with.
 If you don’t know potential sword-geek friends at the moment, look into local medieval clubs like the SCA, or local HMA groups, or even LARP groups.
-I don’t recommend showing up and telling them that they should drop what they’re doing and do Fiore with you, but you can probably find a few curious people that will be willing to take a look at your new interest and perhaps join you in learning some of it.
+Perhaps you’ll locate a Fiore group near you!
+If not, I don’t recommend showing up and telling an established group that they should drop what they’re doing and do Fiore with you, but you can probably find a few curious people that will be willing to take a look at your new interest and perhaps join you in learning some of it.

 You’ll want some basic gear like swords and daggers.
 Some 1″ diameter dowel rod with blade handles and edges marked with tape or markers can get you started.
 A LARP or SCA armored sword could fit the bill if it is of similar length and weight to a real sword and you already own it.
 On our other resources page we have links to buy the $15 plastic daggers and $35 plastic swords that we use for our classes because we could afford to own a half dozen of each.
 Wooden wasters are certainly nicer and start in the $50 ballpark.
 I own a SCA-rapier legal longsword that I use on the SCA cut and thrust field that I paid $300 for years ago.
 They now start at $375 from Darkwood Armory.
 Please, start cheap and gradually upgrade so that have enough experience to spend your money wisely.

 I also recommend eye protection.
 I bought this package of shop safety glasses from Amazon for use during our classes.